Memorable Manitobans: Clarence Ingwall Tillenius (1913-2012)

-Born at Sandridge on 31 August 1913, he attended Clematis School, Sandridge School and Teulon High School.
+Born at Sandridge on 31 August 1913, son of Carl Ludwig Tillenius (1875-1953) and Inga Christina Smestad (1887-1987), he attended Clematis School, Sandridge School and Teulon High School.
 From an early age, he showed artistic talent, sketching and painting the landscape around his home.
 During the Great Depression, he lost his right arm in a construction accident, forcing him to learn to paint with his left arm.
-He is most famous for his scenic dioramas at the Manitoba Museum and the National Museum of Canada.
+He is famous for his scenic dioramas at the Manitoba Museum and National Museum of Canada.

 He died at Winnipeg on 22 January 2012.

 Marriage registration [Clarence Ingwall Tillenius, Ethel Anna Sankey], Manitoba Vital Statistics.

 Obituary [Inga Christina Smestad Tillenius], Winnipeg Free Press, 1 November 1987, page 21.

 Obituary [Ethel Anna Tillenius], Winnipeg Free Press, 28 December 1989, page 33.

 “Four Manitobans to receive Order of Canada,” Winnipeg Free Press, 31 August 2005, page B1.

 The Fort Whyte Story: Human.
 Nature. by Jake MacDonald, Winnipeg: FortWhyte Alive, 2009.
 ISBN 978-0-9813732-0-1.

 Obituaries and burial transcriptions, Manitoba Genealogical Society.